 Teff is a self-pollinated, warm season annual grass which can be harvested multiple times during the growing season as dry hay, silage or pasture.
-As a fast-growing crop, Teff combines excellent forage quality with high yield during a relatively short growing season.
-Over the last 10 years Teff has gained momentum as a forage crop and several new, improved types have been developed and commercialized.
+As a fast-growing crop, teff combines excellent forage quality with high yield during a relatively short growing season.
+Over the last 10 years teff has gained momentum as a forage crop and several new, improved types have been developed and commercialized.

-How to use and apply
+How to use and apply teff

-Plant in late spring when frost chances are past and soil temperatures are 15℃ and rising.
+Plant teff in late spring when frost chances are past and soil temperatures are 16℃ and rising.
 Seed into a firm seed bed with a seeding depth of no deeper than one quarter inch.
 Depending upon geographic location, the first crop is usually 45-55 days after planting and subsequent cuts can be expected in 28-35 day intervals.
 Cut before heading for best forage quality and leave a minimum of a 10 cm stubble.